toddaustin07/edgebridge/README.md

 * edgebridge4pi:  Raspberry Pi executable (for OS = Raspbian GNU/Linux 10 (buster), CPU = ARMv7)

 If you have a Raspberry Pi with Python 3.x you can run the Python script, but if you don't have Python 3.x, you can use the executable.

+If you plan to use the Python script, be sure you also have the Python 'requests' module installed via pip3.

 Download the Python script or applicable executable file to a folder on your computer.
 You can start it manually or preferrably, configure your computer to auto start the program as a service whenever it reboots (see instructions below for doing this on a Raspberry Pi).